Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 • Following closely, circling: This can be predatory behavior or fear-driven stalking.

-• Avoidance of eye contact, yawning, licking lips: These can indicate discomfort or anxiety, which could lead to a bite.
+• Avoidance of eye contact, yawning, and licking lips can indicate discomfort or anxiety, which could lead to a bite.

 • Unfamiliar dogs: Always ask permission before approaching an unfamiliar dog.